A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

-In the previous section, we studied using permutation groups as error-correcting codes.
+In the previous section, we studied permutation groups as error-correcting codes.
 In this section, we investigate the following questions: \begin{itemize} \item Can we develop a public key cryptosystem similar to the McEliece cryptosystem using permutation codes instead of linear codes? \item Is there any potential advantage of using permutation codes instead of linear codes from the standpoint of cryptography? \end{itemize} The first step in this direction would be to investigate isometries of the symmetric group with the Hamming metric.
-Let us say we know an isometry $\phi$ of the Hamming space.
+Assume that $\phi$ is an isometry of the Hamming space.
 We can have the private key as a permutation code $H$ (which is a subgroup of $S_n$) with an efficient decoding algorithm and the public key as the permutation code $\widehat{H}=\phi(H)$ for which the decoding algorithm will not work.
 The isometries in the symmetric group were studied and classified by Farahat~\cite{isometry} who proved that they are of one of the following types: \begin{itemize} \item $x \mapsto g x h$ for $g$ and $h$ being fixed members of $S_n$ \item $x \mapsto g x^{-1} h$ for $g$ and $h$ being fixed members of $S_n$ \end{itemize} However the isometries that interest us should be homomorphisms.
-This is mainly due to practical reasons.
+This is due to practical reasons.
 We want both the codes $H$ and $\widehat{H}$ to be subgroups of $S_n$.
 This is because a permutation group can be represented efficiently using a generator set.
 A permutation array without a group structure cannot be represented efficiently this way.
-Hence, as we want both $H$ and $\widehat{H}$ to be groups.
-We are interested in isometries of $S_n$ that map subgroups to subgroups and are homomorphisms.

-Now, we combine these ideas to create a public-key cryptosystem.
+Hence, we are interested in isometries of $S_n$ that are homomorphisms.
+We now combine these ideas to create a public-key cryptosystem.
 Our ingredients are a permutation code with a fast decoding algorithm and a conjugation map.